dankelley/oce/cran-comments.md

 * local R-3.6.0 MacOS install OK
 * win-builder R-release 3.6.0 (2019-04-26) OK
-* win-builder R-devel -
+* win-builder R-devel (unstable) (2019-06-11 r76694)
-* win-builder R-oldrelease -
+* win-builder R-oldrelease R 3.5.3 (2019-03-11) 1 NOTE (large subdirs)

 ## R CMD check results

 There were no ERRORs or WARNINGs.
-(There were many warnings from the Fortran compiler, owing to the existence of comments beyond the 72nd column in src/magdec.f (which is code derived from IAGA, the Int'l Asoc. of Geomagnetism and aeronomy.)
-Although deleting the comments would be easy, doing so would make the code more difficult to understand, and remove its similarity to the original IAGA source.
-Therefore, those compiler messages were ignored.
-However, src/magdec.f *does* differ in two ways from the original IAGA code, both relating to making a specific type conversion, instead of relying on the Fortran rules on automatic integer/real type conversion.
+(There were warnings from the Fortran compiler, owing to the existence of comments beyond the 72nd column in src/magdec.f, which derives from code provided by IAGA, the Int'l Asoc. of Geomagnetism and Aeronomy and that is kept in the original form for easier tracing of its provenance.)

 There was 1 NOTE, as follows.